Developer story

 Challenges to popularize CCU technology

-We are very happy to announce that we have set our sights on developing next-generation LIMEX, which captures CO 2 from exhaust gas and uses it as a raw material.
+I am very pleased that we are now on track to develop next-generation LIMEX, which captures CO₂ from exhaust gas and uses it as a raw material.

-In order to balance population growth, economic development in developing countries, and decarbonization, it is essential not only to reduce CO 2 emissions, but also to absorb and reuse emitted CO 2.
-So, for the energy sector to achieve carbon neutrality in 2070, CCUS will have to account for approximately 19%.
+To balance Decarbonization with population growth and economic development in developing countries, it is essential not only to reduce CO₂ emissions but also to absorb and reuse emitted CO₂.
+According to IEA estimates, CCUS will have to account for approximately 19% of the energy sector's carbon footprint in 2070.

 However, we cannot wait until 2070.
-According to the Ministry of Economy, Trade and Industry's carbon recycling roadmap, products using CCU technology will not be widely available until around 2030, but we are working to bring this forward and spread products using CCU technology into society as soon as possible.
-I have tried my best.
+The Ministry of Economy, Trade and Industry's CCU Roadmap also states that products using CCU technology will become widespread from around 2030, but we have taken on the challenge of bringing this forward and spreading products using CCU technology throughout society as soon as possible.

 Although our challenge has only just begun, we will continue to strive to popularize CCU technology and meet the expectations of the countries, local governments, and many companies that support us.
 Thank you for your continued support. .